perlun/perlun.eu.org/_i18n/en/_posts/2017-09-30-when-gdb-makes-you-confused.md

 ---
 layout: post
-title:  "When GDB makes you confused"
+title:  "chaos: When GDB makes you confused"
 categories:
 - programming
 ---

-Sometimes, you run into weird errors that takes ages to debug.
+Sometimes when working on chaos, you run into weird errors that takes ages to debug.
 Like the one that happened to me today - a strange "stack overflow", for code that shouldn't cause any problems at first glance.

 Here is the new code I was adding: